Performance at work

 You may face performance issues by your employer if your work is not up to scratch.
 This could be as a result of missing sales or other business targets set by your employer, or you could be making mistakes in your work.

-You may disagree with the performance allegations being made against you and consider it a sham, or you may consider that you need further training and support.
-Please see below for further information on this.
+You may well disagree with the performance allegations being made against you and consider it a sham, or you may consider that you need further training and support.
+You may also consider that the performance allegations are part of a bullying campaign against you, or being used as a reason to make you redundant.

 Your employers must demonstrate that they have followed a fair procedure if they wish to establish your lack of capability as a fair reason for terminating your employment.
 You may otherwise have a claim for unfair dismissal.